HugoByte/composer/README.md

    composer build
    ```

-4. Specifying the build and ouput directories
+4. Specifying the build and output directories

     ![Allow Push Notification](images/build-and-output.png)

     Here,

     - `[SOURCE]` - The relative path or absolute path of the directory, where the package is located.
 This is an optional path if you are in the current directory.
-    - `--build-directory or -b` - This is an optional path for the build directory to generate rust packages. this flag will useful for debugging the generated rust package.
+    - `--build-directory or -b` - This is an optional path for the build directory to generate rust packages. this flag will be useful for debugging the generated rust package.

-    - `--output or -o` - This is an optional path for the storing the genrated wasm files, by default an output directory will be generated at the current working directory.
+    - `--output or -o` - This is an optional path for storing the generated wasm files, by default an output directory will be generated at the current working directory.

 > [!NOTE]